Hidden Text and Hidden Links

 - Hiding a link by only linking one small characterâ€”for example, a hyphen in the middle of a paragraph

-Those are some of the same examples described in a patent granted to Google today at the USPTO:
+Those are some of the same examples described in a patent granted to Google today about hidden text and links:

 Systems and methods for detecting hidden text and hidden links